Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `ELSE`

-Ends the main condition block of a conditional assembly block and starts the opposite condition block.
+Ends the true condition block of a conditional assembly block and starts the false condition block.
 See "Conditional assembly".

 ### END